EdManDev/python_vid_audio_edit_code/README.md

 ### Additional Notes
 - `utilities/convert_audio_to_22k_mono.py` requires `librosa` and `soundfile` packages
+- `split_it.py` requires `pydub` package for audio file splitting
 - On Windows, consider using WSL or ensure FFmpeg is on the PATH
 - All batch conversion scripts support glob patterns for flexible file selection
 - File renamer includes dry-run mode for safe testing

+### Audio Splitter Troubleshooting
+- **"ModuleNotFoundError: No module named 'pydub'"**: Install pydub using `pip install pydub`
+- **"ffmpeg not found" or audio format errors**: Install ffmpeg system-wide
+- **File too small message**: If your file is already smaller than 25MB, no splitting is needed
+- **Permission errors**: Ensure you have write permissions to the output directory